SamMed05/c-cpp-notes/docs/cpp/first-program.md

 ![Command prompt output](./assets/console-output-hello-world.png)

-Congratulations, you have made your first program in C++!
+Congratulations, you have made your first C++ program!

 ## Analysis